vaishakhRaveendran/Sandstorm/README.md

 ## Model

-The ML model is built from scratch using Python's scikit-learn, nltk and tensorflow library.The model keeps lstm and conv1D layer.
+The ML model is built from scratch using Python's scikit-learn, nltk and tensorflow library.The model uses LSTM and conv1D layers.